 For the ultimate local Cantonese opera experience, look no further:is one of the few places in Hong Kong where you can stroll in, grab a snack from the tuck shop at the entrance, and pop into one of the performances held almost every evening.
 Conveniently situated next to MTR North Point Station, it has been a landmark as well as an opera fan favourite since it opened its doors in 1972.
 Although it had been rumoured to close a few times throughout recent decades, it still draws a regular crowd and is spoken of fondly by Cantonese performers.

 Head to The Cantonese Opera Heritage Hall features items used by celebrated opera stars as well as multimedia elements, and even a reconstruction of a bamboo stage for a comprehensive taste of the genre.
-With artefacts spanning the entire 20th century, visitors can get a sense of the art’s development in Hong Kong in relation to the city’s socioeconomic changes.for an up-close look at the meticulously designed and exquisitely made costumes and props such as embroidered dresses and gemstone jewellery that make Cantonese opera so visually stimulating.
+With artefacts spanning the entire 20th century, you can get a sense of the art’s development in Hong Kong in relation to the city’s socioeconomic changes.for an up-close look at the meticulously designed and exquisitely made costumes and props such as embroidered dresses and gemstone jewellery that make Cantonese opera so visually stimulating.
 The permanent exhibition at

 The Hong Kong Tourism Board disclaims any liability as to the quality or fitness for purpose of third party products and services; and makes no representation or warranty as to the accuracy, adequacy or reliability of any information contained herein.